 Regardless of when you dream of going, most of today’s most popular tourist destinations are absolutely saturated with tourists.
 Maybe the current situation will change that – but who knows.
 Not only is over-tourism a detriment to the health of any city, but, who likes dealing with so many crowds and so much in-authenticity?

-So, over 20 fellow travel bloggers and I teamed up to bring you the best alternatives.
+So, we’ve compiled a list of the best alternatives to these crowded cities.
 Here they are – some of the most popular destinations around the world, and where to go instead!

 tourist hot spots and where to go instead